-Dram Equivalent will tell you how powerful the ammunition is.
-Originally, drams were a black powder weight measure but now modern shotgun ammunition uses smokeless powder.
+Dram Equivalent describes how powerful the ammunition is.
+Originally, drams were a black powder weight measure but modern shotgun ammunition uses smokeless powder.
 Shotgun ammunition manufacturers use dram equivalents to indicate how much power the load has.
 The higher the dram equivalent number, the more energy the ammunition has and the faster the shot will travel.

 1. Birdshot, of which individual pellets are typically less than .20 caliber in diameter.
 Not recommended for a defensive round but excellent and less expensive for practice.

-2. Buckshot, which varies in diameter from .24 caliber to .36 caliber.
+2. Buckshot – varies in diameter from .24 caliber to .36 caliber.
 The recommended round for home defense.

-3. Slug, which is an individual cylindrical projectile designed to be discharged from a shotgun.
-As a single projectile, slugs must be carefully aimed to be effective.
+3. Slug – an individual cylindrical projectile discharged from a shotgun.
+As a single projectile, slugs require skilled aiming to be effective.

-Buckshot is generally recommended for home defense, the larger the buckshot the greater the stopping power and the greater the chances of over-penetration and injury to innocents in other rooms or buildings.
-If you are in a densely populated home or neighborhood you can minimize the risk of over-penetration by using small game loads of #6 Birdshot or smaller, but this sacrifices a great deal of effectiveness.
-Versatility in available loadings is a great strength of shotguns, but you must choose your loads carefully for your environment.
+Buckshot is recommended for home defense.
+The larger the buckshot, the greater the stopping power and chances of over-penetration which could lead to injuring innocents in other rooms or buildings.
+In a densely populated home or neighborhood it minimizes the risk of over-penetration by using small game loads of #6 Birdshot or smaller.
+However, his sacrifices a great deal of effectiveness.
+Versatility in available ammunition is a great strength of shotguns.
+Just remember to choose your loads carefully and tailor them to your environment.
 The largest shot size commercially available is #2 buck.

-If you’re considering a shotgun for home defense or already have one, we stongly suggest you attend a “defensive shotgun” training course from a reputable shooting school.
-It’s one thing to be armed with a well-equipped, high-tech shotgun and premium personal defense ammunition, but if you’re not comfortable or skilled shotgun shooter, you’re the weakest link in your home defense weapon system.
+If you’re considering a shotgun for home defense or already have one, we strongly suggest you attend a “defensive shotgun” training course from a reputable shooting school.
+It is one thing to be armed with a well-equipped high-tech shotgun and premium personal defense ammunition, but if you’re not comfortable or a skilled shotgun shooter, you’re the weakest link in your home defense weapon system.

 Skill with the shotgun, like any other defensive firearm, requires competent instruction and dedicated practice.
-When these skills are mastered, it becomes a powerful and effective weapon and a wonderfully fun sporting activity.
+The shotgun is a powerful and effective weapon and a wonderfully fun sporting activity with skill and training.

 More detailed information about shotguns, shotgun ammunition, and shotgun use can also be found on Chuck Hawkes’ site at http://www.chuckhawks.com/index2c.shotguns.htm.